conarwelsh/nettuts-laravel4-and-backbone/README.md

 	cp vendor/twitter/bootstrap/docs/examples/starter-template.html public/views/layouts/application.blade.php

-> Note: notice that I am using a blade extension here, this could just as easily be a mustache template, but I wanted to show you how easy it is to mix the templating engines.
-In addition, we get some really useful helpers in our blade files, and since our layout will be rendered on page load, and will not need to be re-rendered by the client, we are safe to use PHP here exclusively.
+> Notice that I am using a blade extension here, this could just as easily be a mustache template, but I wanted to show you how easy it is to mix the templating engines.
+Since our layout will be rendered on page load, and will not need to be re-rendered by the client, we are safe to use PHP here exclusively.
 If for some reason you found yourself needing to render this file on the client-side, you would want to switch this file to use the Mustache template engine instead.

 Now that we have all of our basic files in place, let's add some starter content that we can use to test that everything is working as we would expect.
 I am providing you with some basic stubs to get you started.